 First, the injection of this purified biogas into GrDF's gas distribution network involves a high energy yield (90%).
-The injection into the gas distribution grid also allows an interesting diversification of the farm's activities thereby generating additional income: the biogas produced by the Quaak brothers can not only be stored, it can also be delivered to five municipalities according to their energy needs.
-As a sound alternative to fossil fuels exploitation, this alternative weakens the farm's carbon footprint.
-For its part, the use of digestate provides a natural fertiliser and a good substitute for industrial inputs causing important greenhouse gas emissions: from April to September the use of digestate as a fertiliser allows to reduce industrial inputs by up to 90%.
+The injection into the gas distribution grid also allows an interesting diversification of the farm's activities thereby generating additional income: the biogas produced by the Quaak brothers can not only be stored. it can also be delivered to five municipalities according to their energy needs.
+As a sound alternative to fossil fuel exploitation, this alternative weakens the farm's carbon footprint.
+The use of digestate provides a natural fertiliser and a good substitute for industrial inputs causing important greenhouse gas emissions: from April to September the use of digestate as a fertiliser allows a reduction of industrial inputs by up to 90%.
 Less polluted, the soils are thus once again conducive to life.